gochan-org/gochan/events_triggered.md

 - **incoming-upload**
 	- Triggered by the `gcsql` package when an upload is attached to a post.
 It is triggered before the upload is entered in the database

+- **message-pre-format**
+	- Triggered when an incoming post or post edit is about to be formatted

 - **shutdown**
 	- Triggered when gochan is about to shut down, in `main()` as a deferred call